zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 ---
 layout:    post
 title:     DTrace integration features
-tags:      [ DTrace, FreeBSD, tarantool, OSX, kernel, C ]
+tags:      [ DTrace, tarantool, FreeBSD, Linux, Solaris, OSX, kernel, C, CMake ]
 ---

 This post explores my troubles with integrating DTrace in projects.
 I spent a few days searching for and fixing bugs in DTrace.
-I'll explain my troubles and approach to fixing bugs in tarantool, a no-sql DB, with common instruments.
+I'll explain my troubles and approach to fixing bugs in [tarantool], a no-sql DB, with common instruments.

 This post isn't yet complete.
 I'll add new information after fix/found bugs.